Stadium Australia: Motorsports

 On 26 October 2002, Stadium Australia played host to Motorcycle speedway with the Speedway Grand Prix of Australia, the 10th and final round of the 2002 Speedway Grand Prix World Championship series.
 A temporary 400 m long track was used with American rider Greg Hancock winning the GP from England's Scott Nicholls and Australia's own future triple World Champion Jason Crump whose third place was enough to lift him to third in the championship standings above fellow Aussie Ryan Sullivan.
 Also representing Australia at the meeting were Leigh Adams who finished 4th in the World Championship, and meeting wildcard riders Jason Lyons and Mick Poole.
 The event attracted approximately 31,500 fans.

 Stadium Australia played host to the first-ever Monster Jam Australia event in 2013, and remains the only venue to feature on all four Australian tours as of 2016.
 The 2025 Race of Champions was held at the venue in March 2025.
 It was the first time the event has been hosted in the Southern Hemisphere.

 American football

-When it was known as Stadium Australia, the venue hosted the American Bowl on 7 August 1999 between the Denver Broncos and the San Diego Chargers.
+Stadium Australia hosted the American Bowl on 7 August 1999 between the Denver Broncos and the San Diego Chargers.
 This was the first professional American football game to be held in the Southern Hemisphere.

 On 27 August 2016, the stadium hosted the Sydney Cup—a season-opening 2016 NCAA Division I FBS college football game between the California Golden Bears and the Hawaii Rainbow Warriors, where California defeated Hawaii 51–31.